-When you ask God to help you begin to create wealth and prosperity, in a manner of speaking that puts him in a position where he unleashes unseen forces to go to work on your behalf, where wonderful events begin to align in your life without any human explanation, and miracles begin to take place.
+When you ask God to help you begin to create wealth and prosperity, in a manner of speaking that puts him in a position where He unleashes unseen forces to go to work on your behalf, where wonderful events begin to align in your life without any human explanation, and miracles begin to take place.
 One thing to look for is this: Find some product or service people want and need, and then seek by godly and honest principles to fill that need.
 Know what others need, and then invest your time and energies in supplying that need.
 Success is almost certain to follow.

 By the way, would you like the biblical definition of success?
 Here it is: “Success is for me to steadily and consistently move toward accomplishing God’s plans and purposes for my life, according to my potential; it is a journey, not a destination.”

 Does where you are located make a difference in your ability to create wealth and prosperity?
 What if you live on the wrong side of the tracks or in a big city slum area?
-What if you live in a poverty stricken rural area?
+What if you live in a poverty-stricken rural area?
 Does it make a difference where you live or what your background is?
 Does your lack of formal education make a difference?
 Does it make a difference whether or not you have adequate startup capital?
 No, it does not.
 Does your appearance, your weight, your age, your sex, your race make any difference?
 No, they do not.

 With modern technology, communication, and transportation, you can meet a need almost anywhere in the world if you find the right product or service.
 Do not feel you need to move to a big city.
 Do not feel you need to move to the suburbs or to a less densely populated location.
 For most of us, our “acres of diamonds” are right at hand; we already own it, or possess it, or think it—but we have yet to act upon it.
 Find the need, ask God for wisdom and insight; ask God for a spirit of discovery, creation and invention—and then do it.
 “Whatever your hand finds to do, do it with all your strength,” declares the Bible.

 Yes, God has given you the power to create wealth and prosperity for you and your close traveling companions on life’s journey.
 Ask him how.
 Obey him when he tells you.
-Give back to him some of the wealth and prosperity he gives you in order to spread his Kingdom on the earth.
+Give back to him some of the wealth and prosperity He gives you in order to spread his Kingdom on the earth.
 Help others.
 Be part of God’s grand purposes to enrich the lives of others with the wealth and prosperity God will bring into your life.
 Find your “acres of diamonds” right in your own back yard, right under your feet, right at hand—and then be a means and channel of wonderful blessings to others as you help them locate and work their own “acres of diamonds”.

 During a long and arduous part of our life’s journey, my wife and I discovered part of our “acres of diamonds” when God taught us how to get completely out of debt in a relatively short time: 3 years and 9 months.
 Yes, it took us only that short length of time to break free from a lifetime of cruel bondage to debt, including our home mortgage.
-Once we had accomplished that part of God’s plans and purposes for our life journeys, then we began to dig around a little more in our “acres of diamonds” and discovered God’s way for us to create wealth and prosperity.
+Once we had accomplished that part of God’s purposes for our life journeys, then we began to dig around a little more in our “acres of diamonds” and discovered God’s way for us to create wealth and prosperity.